 Here is the process involved in Trademark registration:

-Terms and condition apply
+*Note: Terms and condition apply

 At the time of registering the Trademark, the applicant needs to provide the following documents

 The trademark registration application submission takes 2 to 3 business working days.
 Once the application is submitted successfully here are the steps involved post-application: